 *Purchase price includes the current issue as a complimentary download of the magazine.

-Software that can help you get a job done a little better or a little faster than before.
-This is an regularly updated directory of 268 (and counting) mobile, tablet, and now desktop applications.
+"Pro Filmmaker Apps" is a curated database of professional filmmaking apps that can help you get a job done a little better or a little faster.
+This is a regularly updated resource of 400 (and counting) mobile, tablet, watch, and now desktop apps.
 We only include apps made for and used by film, television, and digital media professionals.

 "FWD:labs carries the most complete listing of linked professional apps I know besides of the fragmented Android Market (google play) and the iPhone App Store.
 I suspect it is a tenuous work to compile and link all proven working apps and much more your site offers.
 I thank you for sharing such complete list of iPhone and android apps for the cinematographer and the entertainment industry in general.
 I could not pass the opportunity let know my readers about your meticulous resource."FILMCAST